 Pet: A pet is an animal kept for ordinary use and companionship.
-A pet is NOT considered a service or emotional support animal and not allowed in campus residences.
+A pet is not considered a service or emotional support animal and is not allowed in campus residences, buildings, and other facilities.

 Hampshire College is committed to creating a welcoming environment through the use of commonly accepted guidelines and procedures that allow animals to be on-campus for specific purposes.
 These purposes include reasonable accommodations for employees, students, and visitors with disabilities in compliance with applicable Massachusetts state and federal laws.
 In accordance with the Americans with Disabilities Act of 1990, as amended and related laws, rules and regulations, including the Fair Housing Act, Hampshire College will reasonably accommodate requests for service animals and emotional support animals to reside with their owner/handler in College provided housing.

 Disability: Defined as a physical or mental condition or impairment that is medically recognizable and diagnosable, and substantially limits one or more of an individual’s major life activities.
 These limitations may include performing manual tasks, walking, seeing, hearing, speaking, breathing, working, and learning.
 An individual is substantially limited in major life activities if they are unable to perform the activity, or is significantly restricted as to the manner in which they can perform that activity when compared to the average person.
 Acceptable documentation of a disability will be from either a licensed medical or mental health provider and must verify the disability and describe the need for a service or emotional support animal.

 Service Animal Access